 I’ve done quite a few yeast recipes at this point for this project, but I’ve always had to substitute in active dry yeast for cake yeast–the latter is a cold, perishable product that grocery stores only typically carry around the holidays.
 Remember that cake yeast usually dissolves in cold or warm liquid, while warm liquid is required for active dry yeast–too hot and you’ll kill your yeasties, too cold and they won’t wake up.
 Note their temperatures in the recipe card.

-Here’s a few of my favorite Simply Delicious recipes (that use yeast) I’ve made so far–check back soon for 18-2: Basic Yeast Dough II for the next part of the bread-making series.
+Here’s a few of my favorite Simply Delicious recipes (that use yeast) I’ve made so far–check out 18-2: Basic Yeast Dough II for the next part of the bread-making series.